 - Browsers, web servers, and programming languages do not handle spaces consistently.
 For example, if you use spaces in your filename, some systems may treat the filename as two filenames.
-Some servers will replace the areas in your filenames with "%20" (the character code for spaces in URIs), resulting in all your links being broken.
-It's better to separate words with dashes, rather than underscores:
+Some servers will replace the areas in your filenames with "%20" (the character code for spaces in URLs), resulting in all your links being broken.
+It's better to separate words with hyphens, rather than underscores:

 The short answer is that you should use a hyphen for your file names.
 The Google search engine treats a hyphen as a word separator but does not regard an underscore that way.
-For these reasons, it is best to get into the habit of writing your folder and file names lowercase with no spaces and with words separated by dashes, at least until you know what you're doing.
+For these reasons, it is best to get into the habit of writing your folder and file names lowercase with no spaces and with words separated by hyphens, at least until you know what you're doing.
 That way you'll bump into fewer problems later down the road.

 What structure should your website have?